OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

  > Basically, the user cannot reach the HR system directly, but, if the web application in charge of receiving the user information is vulnerable to SSRF then the user can leverage it to access the HR system.
  > The user leverages the web application as a proxy to the HR system.

-The allow list approach is a viable option in this case since the internal application called by the *VulnerableApplication* is clearly identified in the technical/business flow.
+The whitelist approach is a viable option in this case since the internal application called by the *VulnerableApplication* is clearly identified in the technical/business flow.
 It can be stated that the required calls will only be targeted between those identified and trusted applications.

 #### Available protections